Jeffrey-Koopman/AP-Computer-Science/README.md

 Various labs from my AP Computer Science class.

-Lab11a100Point = The Sieve of Erosthenes;
-    -> Solves for all prime numbers between 2 and an upper bound chosen by the user.
+Lab11a100Point = The Sieve of Erosthenes = Solves for all prime numbers between 2 and an upper bound chosen by the user.